-Phoenix, Arizona is not known for good growing soil.
-When tilling up the ground you will find dense clay soil, rocks, and sand.
+Phoenix soil is heavy.
+When tilling up the ground you may find dense clay, rocks, and sand.
 Underneath the rocky clay soil you may also find caliche.

 As you can imagine, the composition of soil in Phoenix can be a challenge for gardening.
-Some problems that arise include
+However, if you are transplanting or growing native plants they can thrive in our Arizona desert soil and will not need amendments.

 - Inadequate soil drainage